-If you want to learn more about the other faces of Teyvat, check out our Genshin Impact character guide.
+If you want to learn more about the other faces of Teyvat, check out our Genshin Impact tier list.
 We also have a Genshin Impact code list full of primos and other goodies, and a Genshin Impact banner guide so you know who to save those wishes for.

-Sara is an electro bow wielder with some interesting skills.
-It can a little tricky to make the most of Sara, and she’s often overlooked as a result.
+Kujou Sara is an Electro Vision and bow user with some interesting skills.
+It can a little tricky to make the most of her kit, and she’s often overlooked as a result.
 However, when built correctly and utilised to her full potential, she can be a real asset to many of your team comps.
-This guide is based on personal experience from playing Sara in-game, as well as the amazing work of the dedicated fans over on r/KuhouSaraMains.
+This guide is based on personal experience from playing Sara in-game, as well as the amazing work of the dedicated fans over on r/KujouSaraMains.
 I also want to give a massive shout-out to this extremely helpful post from Reddit user ThePhilosogamer.

 Sadly, she’s not really viable before you get her to C2, as her automatic buff is gated behind this.
 Additionally, she does offer less support abilities than other characters that fit the role such as Genshin Impact’s Bennett.
 However, for the right team she offers some great utility that you’ll struggle to replace, and she can actually work alongside other buffers like Bennett with the right build.

 Sara isn’t the easiest character to use, and it may take some practice to get used to her playstyle.
 But with some patience and the help of this guide, which focuses on the best sub-DPS buffer support builds, we hope to help you get to grips with this powerful but tricky ally.

 Skyward Harp is a really strong pick for Genshin Impact’s Sara.
 It has the highest base attack of all bows, which greatly enhances the attack buff given by her elemental skill, Tengu Stormcall.
 Aside from the Skyward Harp, none of the other five-star bows really suit Sara’s playstyle, but they still offer higher attack than most of the four-star options.